 Estonia will make you feel like you have taken a step back in time.
-With a beautiful language and rich culture you have to add this to your list.
+With a beautiful language and rich culture you have to add this gem to your list.
 There are a lot of beautiful cities in Estonia, but we recommend Tallinn if you don't have a lot of time and are just stopping through.

 Kompressor is a "Pancake Pub".
 They have huge pancakes (crepes) for great prices.
 Make sure to try a savory and a sweet!

 St. Olaf's Church.
 Climb up a bunch of steep stairs (it's worth it!) to get to the highest point in the city.
 There you get a 360° view of the city.
 It's gorgeous!

 Kalamaja district.
 The Kalamaja district is sort of a hipster scene of Tallinn.
 This area is full of museums, shops and restaurants giving you plenty to explore.

 Take the coolest Instagram picture.
 If you scroll the ILP Instagram, you've probably seen the classic "Time's We've Had" wall — here's how to get there.

 Kalev Chocolate.
 You can find actual Kalev stores in Tallinn or stop by a convenience store and get some there.
 Grab a few bars...You'll need to try them all (and bring us back some)!

 Sculpt your own Marzipan (either keep it as a rad souvenir or create a beautiful and edible masterpiece).

 Museums.
 If you are a museum lover Riga has you covered!
 The Latvian National Museum of Art and The Museum of the Occupation of Latvia are two that you need to visit.

 Churches.
 Riga is full of beautiful, old churches that are amazing to walk through.
 St. James' and St. Peter's are stunning.
 You'll see a lot of churches as you are walking around and should definitely stop and take a look at some of them.

 Donuts.
 Ze Donuts (The Donuts) is a unique little donut shop.
 The tmosphere is so cool and the shop is decorated really rad.
 There are tons of flavors to choose from.
 From neon pink bubblegum flavored, toasted coconut and classic chocolate glazed, you are sure to find a flavor you can't live without trying!
 Here is the adress which you could give to a taxi driver to help you find it:

 K. Valdemāra iela 18, Rīga

 VilniusThis is the capital and a must-see.
-You'll find a lot of cobblestone roads in Vilnius which just adds to the magical feel of the city.
+You'll find a lot of cobblestone roads in Vilnius's Old Town which just adds to the magical feel of the city.
 Walking around Old Town is one of the best things to do in the city.
 There are cute shops and beautiful sculptures everywhere you turn.
 We've got a full guide to Vilnius to help you explore all the city has to offer, but here's a few highlights —

 Trakai castle.
 This is a little outside of Vilnius, so you'll find to arrange transporation to get to it.
 It's an incredible castle sitting on a lake (which you can sail around during warmer months).

 Kaunas' Old Town is really unique.
 You can find on really long street stretching through Old Town and it is lined with fun little shops.
 The Baltics are well known for their Amber (used to make jewelry) and you can find really great prices here for beautiful jewelry.

 Take out your camera before you dive into a beautifully huge Freak Shake at the best cafe around, Holy Donut.

 The Kaunas Castle is also something you will want to visit.
 It's gorgeous in all weather and really fun to explore.
 There are little sections of museums and it feels like you are walking through what seems to be hidden tunnels winding throughout the castle.

 Visit a WWII site that tourists often miss; this hidden gem is something you'll really only get to experience if you call this city home or live nearby.
 Get all the details here.

-Spending a short trip just wouldn't cut it ... which is why living in Eastern Europe is a much better choice.
+Spending a short trip just wouldn't cut it ... which is why living in Eastern Europe for a semester is a much better choice.
 Come pick which European country is perfect for you before chatting with an ILP representative who's taught English in the country you've been eyeing: